Is the Birth Story of the Buddha Fact or Symbol?

 “Indian people wrote it.”

-“Were they modern people or ancient people?”
+“Were they modern people or ancient people?”“Ancient people.”

 Are the Buddha’s Stories Fact or Symbol?

 The Buddha was born in India and grew up in India.
 However, his teachings can be said to have been universal rather than Indian.
 It would be more accurate to say they were ‘global teachings’ rather than ‘non-Indian.’
 The Buddha taught universal truths that were not limited to any specific region or culture.
 However, the Buddhism we encounter today is Buddhism that has been combined with Indian culture again.
 This is unavoidable.
 For example, Korean Buddhism inevitably contains Korean elements.
-Things like the Mountain God Hall or the Seven Star Hall are examples.
+Things like the Mountain God Hall (산신각)

+are examples.
 These are the result of Korean traditional culture being naturally incorporated as Buddhism entered Korean society.
 The same is true for Chinese Buddhism.
 In this way, Buddhism creates new forms by combining with the culture of whatever region it settles in.
 Since Buddhism originated in India, it is natural that Indian culture has permeated into Buddhism.

-The same applies to the story of King Jumong being born from an egg.
-Such expressions always contain the social and cultural background of their time.
-So what does the story of Buddha taking seven steps symbolize?
-In India, the number ‘six’ represents the six realms of rebirth.
+.
 The six realms refer to six worlds.
 Hell is a world where beings constantly suffer due to others’ actions; the realm of hungry ghosts is where beings are not killed by others but constantly suffer from hunger; the animal realm is where there are no problems with survival but beings create their own suffering through ignorance; the realm of asuras is where beings have abilities but are filled with anger, repeating battles and destruction; then there is the human realm; and finally, the heavenly realm of gods.
 Going round and round through these six worlds is the cycle of rebirth in the six realms.
 No matter how good the heavenly realm may seem, it too is a realm of rebirth and therefore finite.

 “It was described later.”

 “That’s right.
 Because the Buddha achieved enlightenment, the birth scene was symbolically depicted this way based on that fact.
 Similarly, the expression that he was born from his mother’s right side can be understood as a symbolic representation of his royal status.
+So what does the phrase ‘I alone am honored in heaven and on earth (천상천하 유아독존)

 After completing the Dharma talk, everyone recited the Four Great Vows together, concluding the pilgrimage to Lumbini.
 About three hours had passed.

 As they were leaving Maya Devi Temple, they met a familiar face.
 It was Craig, a reporter from a Hong Kong Buddhist newspaper.
 He said he had come to greet them during his Nepal trip, timing it with the pilgrimage schedule.
-Sunim invited Craig to have dinner together at Daesung Seokgasa Temple.
+Sunim invited Craig to have dinner together at Daesung Seokgasa Temple (대성석가사).

 Sunim walked toward Daesung Seokgasa Temple while conversing with various Dharma teachers.

 They arrived at Daesung Seokgasa Temple close to 6 PM.
-General Affairs Monk Bohyun welcomed Sunim and the pilgrimage group.
+General Affairs Monk Bohyun (총무 보현스님) welcomed Sunim and the pilgrimage group.
 Sunim stood facing the main Dharma hall, offered three prostrations, and exchanged greetings with Ven.
 Bohyun.

 “it’s not major, but there has been some impact.”